 Faculty / Staff

-Dr. Hollingsworth received both his Bachelor of Science in Biology and his Doctor of Veterinary Medicine degrees from Purdue University.
-He subsequently completed a residency in Comparative Ophthalmology at the University of California-Davis where he has been on the faculty since 1994.
-Dr. Hollingsworth is the author of numerous textbook chapters as well as research papers.
-He is currently the chief of the Ophthalmology Service at the Veterinary Medical Teaching Hospital and President of the American College of Veterinary Ophthalmologists.
+Dr. Steve Hollingsworth received both his BS in Biology and his DVM degrees from Purdue University.
+He subsequently completed a residency in comparative ophthalmology at UC Davis, where he has been on the faculty since 1994.
+Dr. Hollingsworth is the author of numerous textbook chapters, as well as research papers.
+He is currently the chief of the Ophthalmology Service and president of the American College of Veterinary Ophthalmologists.

 David J. Maggs, BVSc (hons), DACVO

-Dr. Maggs received his veterinary degree from the University of Melbourne, Australia in 1988 and then spent 5 years in mixed animal practices there and throughout Great Britain.
-He completed small animal and equine internships at Colorado State University and a research fellowship and comparative ophthalmology residency at the University of Missouri before joining the University of California, Davis in 2000.
-He is author of Slatter’s Fundamentals of Veterinary Ophthalmology and President Elect of the International Society of Veterinary Ophthalmology.
+Dr. Davis Maggs received his veterinary degree from the University of Melbourne, Australia in 1988 and then spent five years in mixed animal practices there and throughout Great Britain.
+He completed small animal and equine internships at Colorado State University and a research fellowship and comparative ophthalmology residency at the University of Missouri before joining UC Davis in 2000.
+He is author of Slatter’s Fundamentals of Veterinary Ophthalmology and president-elect of the International Society of Veterinary Ophthalmology.
 Dr. Maggs’ special interests include ocular surface disease, particularly feline herpesvirus infection and tear film disorders.

 Kathryn Good, DVM, DACVO

-Dr. Good received her BS in Biology from the University of California, Los Angeles in 1994 and her DVM from the University of California-Davis in 1998.
+Dr. Kathryn Good received her BS in Biology from UCLA in 1994 and her DVM from UC Davis in 1998.
 She then went on to complete a one-year internship in small animal medicine and surgery at the University of Florida.
-She returned to UC Davis in 1999 and completed a residency in Comparative Ophthalmology in 2002.
-Following her residency Dr. Good was an associate in a private ophthalmology practice for 6 years before returning as a clinical faculty member at UC Davis.
-Dr. Good has been a member of the American College of Veterinary Ophthalmologists Credentials Committee and a reviewer for professional journals including Veterinary Ophthalmology and Veterinary Medicine.
-Professional interests include all aspects of ophthalmic surgery and ocular manifestations of systemic disease.
+Dr. Good returned to UC Davis in 1999 and completed a residency in comparative ophthalmology in 2002.
+Following her residency, she was an associate in a private ophthalmology practice for six years before returning as a clinical faculty member at UC Davis.
+Dr. Good has been a member of the American College of Veterinary Ophthalmologists Credentials Committee and a reviewer for professional journals, including Veterinary Ophthalmology and Veterinary Medicine.
+Her professional interests include all aspects of ophthalmic surgery and ocular manifestations of systemic disease.

 Christopher Reilly, DVM, MAS, DACVP

-Dr. Reilly received his DVM from Tufts University in 2002, then completed a small animal internship at the Animal Medical Center in New York.
-Following a fellowship in comparative ocular pathology with Dr. Dick Dubielzig at the University of Wisconsin-Madison and anatomic pathology training at UC Davis, he worked in corporate diagnostics for 1 year before returning to UC Davis in 2008.
+Dr. Christopher Reilly received his DVM from Tufts University in 2002, then completed a small animal internship at the Animal Medical Center in New York City.
+Following a fellowship in comparative ocular pathology with Dr. Dick Dubielzig at the University of Wisconsin-Madison and anatomic pathology training at UC Davis, he worked in corporate diagnostics for one year before returning to UC Davis in 2008.
 He runs a mail-in ocular pathology service, conducts glaucoma research at the UC Medical and Veterinary Schools, and trains residents and veterinary students in pathology.
-When not immersed in ocular pathology, Dr. Reilly enjoys playing with his dogs.

 Christopher Murphy, DVM, PhD, DACVO